Save Money on Flights: Guide to Scoring the Best Travel Deals

 You will almost always find better deals out of major airports compared to smaller, regional ones.
 Consider flying out of a hub, even if it isn’t the closest airport to you.

 Also, some airports, regardless of size, just tend to be more expensive than others.
-Growing up in Cincinnati, my family often found cheaper flights out of Indianapolis, Columbus, Dayton, and Louisville, all within a two-hour drive of us.
+Growing up in Cincinnati, my family often found cheaper flights out of Indianapolis, Indiana; Columbus or Dayton, Ohio; and Louisville, Kentucky, all within a two-hour drive of us.
 As a rule, we knew the Cincinnati/Northern Kentucky International Airport would be more costly, although thankfully that has changed in recent years.

 A word of warning.
 If you’re traveling farther just to get to the airport, make sure that extra driving time (and gas) doesn’t cost more than you saved on your flight.